reetahan/reetahan.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 My name is Reetahan Mukhopadhyay.
-I am currently in my final semester of my master's degree in computer science at Columbia University.
 This is my website!
-It is currently under construction.
+It is currently a work in progress, but feel free to poke around!

+Some of interests include explainable machine learning, algorithmic fairness, casuality, network theory, as well as how to tackle the climate crisis using machine learning.

+I also enjoy going on walks, biking, basketball (go Celtics!), karaoke, concerts, eating a lot of good food and exploring New York.

 [Here](http://reetahan.com/files/cur_resume.pdf) is my resume!